je-castelan/profiles-rest-api/README.md

 You can see the notes about this course [here](Notes.md).

-Also, you can look the project scope on this course [here](Scope.md)
+Also, you can look the project scope on this course [here](Scope.md).

+You can fin my final api on AWS server [here](http://ec2-18-220-227-177.us-east-2.compute.amazonaws.com/first_api/).